-Below, I'll go into the two types of classes I have taken so far.
-Please note that as I'm writing this article, I'm still taking Portuguese lessons with Lusa.
+Below, I'll go into the three types of Portuguese classes I have taken with Lusa.

 I wanted to dive right into the Portuguese language and so I chose Lusa's Intensive Portuguese Course to get started.
 This course entails 3.5 hours of Portuguese per day from Monday until Friday either in the morning (9 – 12.30 am) or the afternoon (14 – 17.30 pm).

 You can choose whether you sign up for morning or afternoon classes and in the rare case that you're the only student signed up for your level at your chosen time of the day, the school will work with you to find a solution that fits your schedule.
 You'll always be able to take classes at the time of day that works best for you.